Anthony Stigle. Photographer.

 In 1986, he took employment as a photographic officer with Kent Police where he gained experience in technical darkroom photography, copy camera operation, studio, location and forensic photography.
 This role also required proficiency in social photography, portraiture and aerial photography.

-From 1987 to 1994 he was a SOCO (CSI) , the operational side of police photography and was responsible to Find.,Record, Preserve and report physical evidence at crime and accident scenes .
-Accuracy was essential to record incidents and ultimately to attend court hearings to present photographs that may have been crucial in the case for the prosecution.
+From 1987 to 1994 he was a SOCO (CSI) , the operational side of police photography and was responsible to find,record, preserve and report on physical evidence at crime and accident scenes.
+Accuracy and people skills was essential to record incidents and ultimately to attend court hearings to present photographs and exhibits that may have been crucial in the case.

-In 1994 Tony returned to the photographic department to enhance his experience in forensic photography by then using many more techniques that had been developed including Quasars and a Visual Spectral Comparator.
+In 1994 Tony returned to the photographic department to further gain experience in forensic photography.
+Developing and enhancing techniques and equipment that had then been intoduced including Quasars and a Visual Spectral Comparator.
 He was also responsible for C41 and RA4 processing to the Kodak Q-Lab standard.

 Sloman & Pettitt has been taken around the world with commissions in Tanzania, South Africa, Hungary, Malta and France.